SergioCrisostomo/google-translate-promise/README.md

  - `API_KEY` is your private key to acess the API.
 You can get one [here](https://cloud.google.com/translate/v2/quickstart).
  - `URL` you should not need to change this.
- - `throttle` defaults to 500ms, and is there to avoid too many requests per second
+ - `throttle` defaults to 500ms, and is there to avoid too many requests per second.
+Value must be in _ms_.
  - `timeout` if the request takes longer than the _timeout_ the Promise will be rejected.
 Defaults to 5 seconds.
+Value must be in _ms_.

 > You can pass otpions to the module in the constructor, or using `.setGlobalDefaults` method.